Is Your Dentist Ripping You Off?

 The cost of dental care is on the rise.

 Even without large dental expenditures, it’s still vital for seniors to keep up to date with their semi-annual cleanings, since putting them off can cause serious health problems.
-And to add insult to injury, most seniors in New Mexico are on a fixed income, which makes the rising costs of dental care even more difficult to manage.
+And to add insult to injury, most seniors in the U.S. are on a fixed income, which makes the rising costs of dental care even more difficult to manage.

-If you live in Albuquerque, you will most likely max out your insurance at $1,500.
+No matter where you live or what dental insurance you have, you will most likely max out your insurance at $1,500.
 So, if you happen to need more than one procedure in any given year, you’ll have to pay for the extra procedures entirely out of pocket.

 This cost supplements the average dentist’s salary of $140,000, as well as the salaries of dental assistants, receptionists and hygienists, and the cost of construction, remodeling, and the top of the line furnishings that American patients are accustomed to.

-For a large dental office serving between 5,400 – 7,200 patients, the annual operating cost is closer to $1,100,000.
+For a large corporate dental office serving between 5,400 – 7,200 patients, the annual operating cost is closer to $1,100,000.
 It’s easy to understand why American dentists charge so much for their procedures.
-But for Americans living in border-states like New Mexico, there is another option.